Sven (Frozen)

-Sven is a fictional character who appears in the animated feature film Frozen (2013) and its sequel Frozen II (2019), produced by Walt Disney Animation Studios.
+Sven is a fictional character in the Frozen franchise, produced by Walt Disney Animation Studios.
 He is a reindeer that lives together with his companion, Kristoff.
 Sven, alongside Kristoff, assists princess Anna in her search for her sister, queen Elsa, who has run away after placing the kingdom of Arendelle under an eternal winter.
 During their adventure, Sven also meets and befriends a living snowman, Olaf.
 Years after the events from the first film, Sven and the others go in search of a mysterious voice heard by Elsa.
 In the course of the journey, Sven meets other reindeer.
 Besides the two films, Sven is also present in the short film Frozen Fever (2015) and the featurette Olaf's Frozen Adventure (2017).

 Sven was created by Frozen directors Chris Buck and Jennifer Lee.
-In the making of Sven's character, the animation team brought a real-life reindeer into the studio in order to study its behavior and incorporate the observed elements in Sven's portrayal.
+In the making of Sven's character, the animation team brought a real-life reindeer into the studio in order to study its behavior and incorporate the observed elements into Sven's portrayal.
 Nonetheless, because of the reindeer's lack of motion, Sven's depiction was eventually developed based on the mannerisms of a dog.
 His appearance was designed to be realistic.

 Critical reception of Sven's character has been generally positive, with journalists commending his loyalty and describing him as lovable.
 Reviewers have also regarded Sven as a source of comic relief, and they have praised his relationship with Kristoff.
 Merchandise inspired by the character has been released, including stuffed toys and action figures.

 Development

 Concept and creation

-In order to study reindeer for the development of the film Frozen (2013), produced by Walt Disney Animation Studios and codirected by Chris Buck and Jennifer Lee, the filmmakers went to a reindeer farm management in Roros, Norway, owned by the Sami people.
+In order to study reindeer for the development of the film Frozen (2013), produced by Walt Disney Animation Studios and codirected by Chris Buck and Jennifer Lee, the filmmakers went to a reindeer farm management in Røros, Norway, owned by the Sami people.
 The animation team also decided to bring a real-life reindeer into the studio to analyze its mannerisms and implement them into Sven's portrayal.
 The animators remarked how the reindeer scratched behind its ears using its back legs similarly to how dogs do, and they decided to make this one of Sven's habits as well.
 Nevertheless, after realizing that the reindeer did not do much besides standing in the same place, the animators decided to depict Sven as "an excited dog" and "an inquisitive pooch that sniffs around the place".
 Animator John Lasseter highlighted the resemblance between his Labrador and Sven, which derives from how both of them act.
 The filmmakers had initially planned to give the name "Thor" to the character, but the idea was discarded because of the excessive usage of this name among the company.